kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Data Is Not Neutral

-Choices shape collection.
+Choices shape collection
-Context shapes meaning.
+Context shapes meaning
 Values shape outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.